Greece wants time for new deal, 'cold turkey' on debt

 "For the last five years, Greece has been living for the next loan tranche.
 We have resembled drug addicts craving the next dose.
 What this government is all about is ending the addiction," he said, noting it was time to go "cold turkey".

-Setting out a possible timetable to renegotiate its 240 billion euro (180 billion pounds) bailout, Varoufakis said that if Athens was given till the end of the month to prepare proposals, it could aim to hammer out a realistic agreement with partners six weeks later.
+Setting out a possible timetable to renegotiate its 240 billion euro ($270 billion) bailout, Varoufakis said that if Athens was given till the end of the month to prepare proposals, it could aim to hammer out a realistic agreement with partners six weeks later.

 While it would not take on any new loans during that time, the Greek state would seek to agree liquidity with the European Central Bank during that time.